-The US Navy plans to equip it's future destroyers with a non-existent 155mm naval gun that promises a range of 60-100 miles.
-This will fail unless the Navy can defy the laws of physics because current 155mm (6.1 inch) guns have a range of less than 30 miles.
+The US Navy planned to equip it's future destroyers with a non-existent 155mm naval gun that promised a range of 60-100 miles.
+This failed because the new 155mm (6.1 inch) guns mounted on the Zumwalt class have a range of less than 30 miles.
 Apparently, the Navy thinks it can double this range with rocket-assistance.
 However, the rocket propellant needed to reach such ranges and the guidance system leave little room for explosives in the projectile.
 The Navy tested a 5-inch (127mm) Extended Range Guided Munition (ERGM) for a decade with poor results.
 Its projectile was mostly guidance and rocket propellant, so it had room for only 19 lbs of submuntions at a cost of $50,000 a round.
 ERGMs may be useful against a few high-value targets, but are too expensive for general use, their GPS guidance can be jammed, and their warhead is far too small.

 The MK-71 8-inch gun can deliver the firepower of three 5-inch guns, and much longer ranges are possible by procuring the MK-63 8-inch projectile.
 This is an upgraded German "Arrow" projectile from WWII, with a long, pointed nose and a sabot sleeve that achieved a range of 41 miles when fired during the Vietnam conflict.
 However, an improved aerodynamic shape called "base bleed" later developed by Dr. Gerald Bull for 175mm projectiles can add a few more miles by reducing drag.
 The MK-63 projectile weighed 115 pounds (the average 8-inch HE round weighs 260 pounds) and was used against Viet Cong base camps deep in the interior of the country with good success.
 Unfortunately, the Navy did not fully develop the round combination (projectile and powder) and the resulting range error was about 250 yards, which is outside the lethal effect of the round.
 By simply determining a better powder match to the projectile, the Navy could have cut that range error down to around 80 yards.
 Multiple rounds can reduce this error considerably to meet engagement requirements.

 The Navy should incorporate an 8-inch gun into the design of future destroyers and cruisers and begin procurement of 8-inch guns to backfit on the Arleigh Burke class destroyers.
-The Navy does not need to research (e.g. delay) this subject, it needs to buy MK71/60 8-inch guns now.
+The Navy does not need to research (e.g. delay) this subject, it needs to buy MK71/60 8-inch guns.
 To ensure support, 5-inch and 8-inch replica shells should be placed on display in Pentagon and Congressional corridors so decision makers can see why 260 lb 8-inch rounds can provide 350% more firepower than the small 70 lb 5-inch round. (above) More details about this gun can be found in two articles published in the US Naval Institute's Proceedings: Nov'92 p.104 and Nov'94 p.94